Skip to content

 One essential piece of information in property records is the value.
 These values appear in appraisals, mortgages, sales documents, insurance binders, and other documents.
 Property values can change rapidly due to inflation, the local real estate market, and the economy.
 The median home price in North Dakota is $282,300, which is relatively low compared with other states.

-Tax officials and appraisers use special formulas and processes to derive the value of a piece of property for a specific purpose.
+Tax officials and appraisers use special formulas and processes to determine the value of a piece of property for a specific purpose.
 Local tax assessors calculate tax rates based on the assessed values of every property in the jurisdiction.
-These values do not always match fair market value (FMV) because the FMV fluctuates so often.
+Because the FMV fluctuates so often, these values do not always match the fair market value (FMV).

 Licensed appraisers use one of several methods to calculate a property's value for mortgages and estate planning.
 They aim for a fair market value (what the property would sell for in the current market).

-Factors that Determine Property Values in North Dakota
+What Factors Determine Property Values in North Dakota

 The following factors may explain higher property rates in some parts of North Dakota:

-- Agricultural Industry - North Dakota has a large agricultural sector, and the property's value can be influenced by characteristics such as soil quality, productivity, access to water, and accessibility to markets.
-For example, the Red River Valley region may command higher prices as it is known for fertile lands.
+• Agricultural Industry - North Dakota has a large agricultural sector, and property value can be influenced by characteristics such as soil quality, productivity, access to water, and market accessibility.
+For example, the Red River Valley region, known for its fertile lands, may command higher prices.

 Public records and privacy do not go hand in hand.
 Your name, address, and other information will appear in public records whenever you purchase property.